Top Wineries for First-time Visitors

 A bronze sculpture of a wild boar greets visitors to Ferrari-Carano Vineyards and Winery, Healdsburg

-The stately rose-pink villa architecture plus the wide selection of estate-grown wines and options to taste them make this winery a hit with first-time visitors.
-And a quiet walk through the shaded pond gardens provides a respite from all the touring and tasting.
+The stately rose-pink villa architecture, plus the wide selection of estate-grown wines and options to taste them, make this winery a hit with first-time visitors.
+And a quiet walk through the shaded pond gardens provides a unique respite from touring and tasting.

 People play bocce at dusk at the rustic Medlock Ames Tasting Room, Healdsburg

-Among the newer breed of “rural hipster” wineries, Medlock Ames, founded by two college buddies in 1998, is a great place to connect with modern-day Sonoma County.
+Among the excellent breed of “rural hipster” wineries, Medlock Ames, founded by two college buddies in 1998, is a great place to connect with modern-day Sonoma County Wine Country.

-Tastings are hosted beneath an old olive tree or in a century-old, newly remodeled rustic space, which formerly housed a saloon.
-The property’s award-winning landscape includes a bocce court and organically farmed edible gardens; you’ll find estate-pickled vegetables as well as crisp Sauvignon Blanc at their rustic-chic Alexander Valley tasting room.
+Tastings are hosted beneath an old olive tree or in a century-old, rustic-chic space, which formerly housed a saloon.
+The property’s award-winning landscape includes a bocce court and organically farmed edible gardens.
+You’ll find estate-pickled vegetables as well as crisp Sauvignon Blanc at their Alexander Valley tasting room.

 The 18-foot tall bronze statue of Gaia greets visitors to DeLoach Vineyards

-DeLoach is just one of the icons of the wave of new wineries that changed the Sonoma County wine scene back in the 1970s, but earns its place in this limited lineup because of its expanded wine education programs.
-With a characteristic touch of whimsy and fun courtesy of the new regime, Boisset Family Estates, you can discover wine appellations, stroll through their outdoor Theatre of Nature garden to learn about Biodynamic farming and greet sheep and goats, or just sip Pinot or Chardonnay by the fireplace.
+DeLoach is just one of the iconic wineries that changed the Sonoma County wine scene back in the 1970s and today earns its place as a top winery to visit for its fun and engaging wine-tasting opportunities.
+With a characteristic touch of whimsy, you can stroll the outdoor Theatre of Nature garden to learn about Biodynamic farming, and greet sheep and goats, or just sip Pinot or Chardonnay by the fireplace.

 The tasting barn surrounded by fall vineyards at Harvest Moon Estate & Winery, Santa Rosa